vrk-kpa/suomifi-design-tokens/README.md

 ### Spacing

-Spacing tokens are availalbe with **spacing** property.
+Spacing tokens are available with **spacing** property.
 Spacings are provided with numerical value and format string.

 JavaScript example: